MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![Initial sample table with duplicates in multiple columns](images/me-working-with-duplicates-table-row-duplicates.png)

 You can tell that you have four rows that are duplicates.
 Your goal in this example is to remove those duplicate rows so there are only distinct rows in your table.
-Select all columns from your table and then select the **Remove duplicates** button.
+Select all columns from your table, and then select the **Remove duplicates** button.

 The result of that operation will give you the table that you're looking for.